-Demand for data governance solutions is growing as more companies move to a customer-centric and data insights-driven approach to business while also needing to comply with ever-changing privacy, security, and governance regulations and frameworks.
+Demand for data governance solutions is growing as more companies move to a customer-centric and data insights-driven approach to business.
+In doing so, these same organizations also need to comply with ever-changing privacy, security, and governance regulations and frameworks.

 Data governance is a collection of practices and processes that enable data stakeholders to create and manage data and data assets rules.
-Effective data management and analytics require a data governance solution that protects the privacy, security, and integrity of all data while also enabling the business to gain value from that data.
+Effective data management and analytics require a data governance solution that protects the privacy, security, and integrity of all data while also enabling the business to unlock value from that data.
 Organizations need robust data governance to gain meaningful data insights and comply with ever-changing security frameworks and privacy regulations like the GDPR, CCPA, LGPD, ISO, and NIST.

-What creates an effective data governance strategy
+What creates an effective data governance strategy?

 Below are the core components and considerations for any organization wanting to build a data governance strategy:

 Traditionally, metadata management was a manual, tedious task requiring a massive amount of resources to scale, even with the use of tools.
-Now, AI-driven tools bring automation to classification, adding terms, business rules etc., and speed up other areas such as collaboration, remediation, and data curations.
+Now, AI-driven tools bring automation to classification, adding terms, business rules, etc., and speed up other areas such as collaboration, remediation, and data curations.
 With the right data governance tools, companies can better interpret data by automatically populating data dictionaries and mapping business glossaries.
 This gives data within the organization better context and facilitates collaboration and communication among stakeholders across the organization.

 Strong data governance brings numerous benefits to your privacy and security initiatives.
 Conversely, your privacy and security teams’ work can also accelerate and strengthen your data governance program.
 For example, a data governance project to catalog all data that an organization holds provides invaluable benefits to security and privacy teams.

 Do you have a data governance solution in place?